Azinger History, Family Crest & Coats of Arms

 Early Origins of the Azinger family

-Another 201 words (14 lines of text) covering the years 1120 and 1760 are included under the topic Early Azinger History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Azinger research.
+Another 131 words (9 lines of text) covering the years 1120 and 1760 are included under the topic Early Azinger History in all our PDF Extended History products and printed products wherever possible.

 Azinger Spelling Variations